Daviedavie100/Investigating_dataset_project/README.md

 ## Skills learned

-After completing the project, you will:

-Know all the steps involved in a typical data analysis process Be comfortable posing questions that can be answered with a given dataset and then answering those questions Know how to investigate problems in a dataset and wrangle the data into a format you can use Have experience communicating the results of your analysis Be able to use vectorized operations in NumPy and pandas to speed up your data analysis code Be familiar with pandas' Series and DataFrame objects, which let you access your data more conveniently Know how to use Matplotlib to produce plots showing your findings
+- The steps involved in a typical data analysis process
+- Formulating the research questions that can be answered with a given dataset and then answering those questions
+- Investigating problems in a dataset and wrangle the data into a format that can be used
+- Communicating the results of the analysis
+- Vectorized operations in NumPy and pandas to speed up your data analysis code
+- Pandas' Series and DataFrame objects
+- Matplotlib skills to produce plots showing findings